abrarzargai/oscp-cheatsheet/PRIVESC/Linux/1_Enumeration.md

 # Executable files
 find / -type f -executable 2>/dev/null

+# Search for the keyword 'username' in all files recursively, showing line numbers
+grep -nr "username" /

+# Search for the keyword 'password' recursively
+grep -nr "password" /
 # ----------------------------------------
 # Find more faster than `find` command.
 locate data